acdvorak/jquery.autosize/README.md

 jQuery autoWidth Plugin
 =======================

-Automatically resizes an `<input>` element as the user types to fit its entire value.
+Automatically resizes `<input>` and `<textarea>` elements as the user types to fit the entire value.

-Respects `min/max-width` and every other CSS property you can imagine because the `<input>`'s computed CSS properties are copied verbatim to a dummy offscreen `<div>` which is then measured.
+Respects `min/max-width` and every other CSS property you can imagine because the element's computed CSS properties are copied verbatim to a dummy offscreen `<div>` for measuring.

 Dependencies
 ============